robinjmurphy/opensearch-workshop/exercises/1-intro.md

 You should now see `8807` documents in the `docs.count`.

 We can take a look at this data by using the [search API](https://opensearch.org/docs/latest/api-reference/search/) and querying for all documents in the index with a [match all query](https://opensearch.org/docs/latest/query-dsl/match-all/).
-This isn't a query I'd expect to use in a real application, but it can be useful when you're debugging and you're not sure what data is conatained in an index:
+This isn't a query you'd expect to use in a real application, but it can be useful for debugging when you're not sure what data is an index:

 ```
 GET netflix/_search